fack2/Laptops-Market-/README.md

 # Shopping-Market-

-Shopping Market helps you search for Laptops and buy it online.
+Laptops Market helps you search for Laptops and buy it online.

 ### user journey: